 Reduces running cost and carbon footprint.

-Increases or decreases the amount of water supplied.
+Increases or decreases the amount of water supplied for reuse as required.

 Compatible with a range of water filtration and treatment systems.